giesekow/dcm-processor/README.md

 2. Docker Compose  (you can install with `pip` package manager with the command `pip install docker-compose`)

 ### NOTES ON DEPENDENCIES
+1. Current version of the library supports only unix (linux and macOS).
+However the library was developed and well tested on Ubuntu 20.04.
-1. Current user should have access to execute docker commands without sudo.
+2. Current user should have access to execute docker commands without sudo.
 This can be normally achieved in linux with the command below:
 `sudo usermod -aG docker $USER`
-2. You need to make sure you have the current version of `docker-compose` installed.
+3. You need to make sure you have the current version of `docker-compose` installed.

 ## INSTALLATION